Recent Work on Colonial Violence in French Algeria

 Intellectual Trajectories of French Colonial Studies

-Anthropologist Ann Laura Stoler and historian Frederick Cooper co-authored an introduction to their 1997 edited volume, Tensions of Empire: Colonial Cultures in a Bourgeois World entitled “Between Metropole and Colony: Rethinking a Research Agenda.”[6]
-In 56 pages, Stoler and Cooper together set out to criticize, among other things, what had been a dominant tendency in colonial historiography that, through various methods, ultimately reinscribed the “colonizer/colonized” dichotomy.
-For Stoler and Cooper, and for the authors published in the edited volume, such a dichotomy neither reflects the complexity and fluidity of the lived colonial experience nor is attested to in the colonial archive—even in cases of extreme subjugation and violence.
-They argue that scholarship needs “to attend more directly to the tendency of colonial regimes to draw a stark dichotomy of colonizer and colonized without themselves falling into such a Manichean conception.”[7]
-Their essay has set the stage for much contemporary scholarship about empire by calling for attentiveness to a fundamental “tension of empire,” namely, that historians (and anthropologists or sociologists) should examine “how a grammar of difference was continuously and vigilantly crafted as people in colonies refashioned and contested European claims to superiority.”[8]
-Scholarship in the 1990s had begun to understand (and in some cases rediscover) the fact that “the tensions between the exclusionary practices and universalizing claims of bourgeois culture were crucial to shaping the age of empire.”[9]
+Ann Laura Stoler and Frederick Cooper’s 1997 introduction to Tensions of Empire, “Between Metropole and Colony: Rethinking a Research Agenda,” remains an indispensable orientation to the problems this historiography addresses.
+[4] In fifty-six pages, Stoler and Cooper subjected what had been a dominant tendency in colonial historiography—the tendency, through various methods, to reinscribe the very colonizer/colonized dichotomy scholars were ostensibly analyzing—to sustained critical examination.
+That dichotomy, they argued, neither reflected the complexity of the lived colonial experience nor was it consistently borne out in the colonial archive, even in cases of extreme subjugation.
+What scholarship needed was “to attend more directly to the tendency of colonial regimes to draw a stark dichotomy of colonizer and colonized without themselves falling into such a Manichean conception.”
+[5] The essay called for attentiveness to what Stoler and Cooper described as a fundamental “tension of empire”: that historians should examine “how a grammar of difference was continuously and vigilantly crafted as people in colonies refashioned and contested European claims to superiority.”
+[6] Scholarship in the 1990s had begun to surface the fact that “the tensions between the exclusionary practices and universalizing claims of bourgeois culture were crucial to shaping the age of empire.”
+[7]

 Physical Violence